 Avoid using flowers from newly purchased plants from garden centers, supermarkets or florists unless they are guaranteed to be organic.
 Otherwise, plants are likely to have been grown to be attractive, not for their edible qualities and may well have been sprayed with chemicals during the growing process.

 If you forage for edible flowers, avoid any that grow next to roads.
 They are likely to contain contaminants from vehicle fumes.

 And also avoid flowers that grow below knee level in gardens that have dogs or for that matter, on pathways that dog-walkers might use.

 Further information about how to make chive vinegar at home

-Watch the accompanying video.
+Watch the accompanying video on YouTube.